Installing a new chain - length and direction

 Off-road (GRX and 12-speed MTB) chain sizing

-Do you have a GRX (RD-RX815 (2x), RD-RX817 (1x)) bike, or a 12-speed MTB?
+Do you have a GRX (RD-RX815 (2x), RD-RX817 (1x)) bike, or a 12-speed MTB or gravel bike?
 Shimano's recommendations for these bikes are slightly different.

-This is how you size a chain for off-road use.
+Here's how you size a chain for off-road use.
 I'll assume you're using a quick-link for all of these.
 If you're using a connecting pin, add one extra link.

-Hardtail / Gravel
+11-Speed Hardtail / Gravel

 Without routing the chain through the rear derailleur, set the chain on the largest chainring and the largest sprocket.